JJ/github-pr-contains-action/README.md

 - `v6`: can use words or regular expressions in `bodyContains`/ `bodyDoesNotContain`
 - `v7`: includes more "rexified" characters: `*,?,+`
 - `v8`: adds `diffDoesNotContain` and extends regex testing to diff tests.
-- `v9`: adds some informative messages, disables API calls for private repositories
+- `v9`: adds some informative messages, disables API calls for private repositories.
+- `v10`: Skips checks if not in a pull request; adds information to prevent this use too.

 ## License